SD-WAN Tunnels

 Actual: Show volume of data received or sent (Percent is not available on tunnels so Actual is selected and cannot be changed)

-Standard/MinMax Available on week or month only Standard: Selected by default, shows an area chart using the maximum value as the data point MinMax: Shows an average point and a vertical gradient bar for the minimum and maximum values recorded for the time period
+Standard/MinMax toggle - week and month only Standard: Selected by default, shows an area chart using the maximum value as the data point MinMax: Shows an average point and a vertical gradient bar for the minimum and maximum values recorded for the time period

 Vertical axis: Shows "bps" and scales depending on the volume

-Horizontal axis: Adjusts according to the selected time period to show "hours" in day view and "days" in week and month views; redraws if the time zone is changed at the top right of the Details page
+Horizontal axis: Adjusts according to the selected time period to show "hours" in day view and "days" in week and month views; redraws if the time zone is changed at the top right of the Details page.
+See Zoom options for methods to zoom in on the data.

 Highlight displays the load value for each data point in the time period: